Semi-autonomous Prosthesis Control Using Minimal Depth Information and Vibrotactile Feedback: Introduction

+A disadvantage of the vision-based semi-autonomous approaches is that they rely on heavy data processing.
+For instance, RGB-based controllers use classic image processing, such as blob analysis \cite{dovsen2010cognitive} or edge detection \cite{gardner2020multimodal}, or deep neural networks \cite{ghazaei2017deep,shi2020pattern,zhong2020reliable,vasile2022synthetic}.
+Some of these approaches even process multiple frames in a grasping sequence to capture the temporal and dynamic nature of the action \cite{zhong2020reliable,vasile2022synthetic}.

+Likewise, depth-based controllers reconstruct object shapes from 3-D point cloud data, which is more computationally intensive and involve the fitting of generic geometric 3-D models (e.g. a sphere, cylinder or cuboid) to the data.
+Often, this procedure includes a preprocessing step of surface/planar data removal \cite{markovic2014stereo,markovic2015sensor} or segmentation \cite{mouchoux2021decreases,castro2022continuous}.
+A recent study \cite{castro2022continuous} showed that depth sensing can be employed in continuous semi-autonomous control that can be readily used for grasping after brief training.
+A general overview of methods for shared control of hand prostheses using computer vision and other sensing technologies is presented in \cite{guo2023toward}.

-The aforementioned computational complexity is a critical challenge as, for successful clinical translation, the processing pipeline needs to be implemented within the embedded system of a prosthesis with limited software and hardware resources.
-One way to reduce the computational complexity would be to use less data and simpler processing, ideally without compromising the performance.
-While stereo-vision or depth sensors can retrieve the 3-D structure of a whole scene (i.e. environment), most of that data is not relevant for prosthesis grasping; the critical information is the structure of the target object.
-In that sense, 2-D laser scanners can retrieve minimalist but still relevant depth data.
-This time-of-flight technology has been widely used in different robotics areas such as robot localization and mapping \cite{kallasi2016keypoint}, automated inspection \cite{yamada2013road}, vehicle counting \cite{mogelmose2016wheels} or forestry \cite{jutila2007forest}.
-The lasers have been already applied to dexterous robotic hands to enhance grasping.
+However, the computational complexity of estimating object properties using depth sensing and other computer vision approaches poses a critical challenge.
+This is because successful clinical translation requires the processing pipeline to run embedded on a prosthesis with limited hardware resources.
+Less data and simpler algorithms could potentially reduce such complexity, ideally without compromising performance.
+While depth sensors can retrieve the 3-D structure of an entire scene — i.e., the environment —, most of that data is not relevant for prosthesis grasping; the critical information is the structure of the object itself.
+In this sense, 2-D laser scanners can retrieve minimal but still relevant depth data.

+Laser scanners have been already applied to enhance grasping in dexterous robotic hands.
 The DLR hand \cite{Butterfass1998} included embedded light projection laser diodes at the tip of each finger to support reconstruction using a passive stereo-camera pair.
-Many years later, Quigley et al. \cite{Quigley2014} similarly used a laser line scanner on the back of the one of the robotic fingertips of their dexterous hand, also for object reconstruction through multiple finger sweeping.
-Still, this technology has not yet been applied to control grasping of a semi-autonomous prosthesis.
+Many years later, Quigley et al. \cite{Quigley2014} similarly used a laser line scanner on the back of one of the robotic fingertips of their dexterous hand, also for object reconstruction through multiple finger sweeps.
+Still, this technology has not yet been applied to the control of grasping in semi-autonomous prostheses.
+This context is very different from conventional robotics because the user decides what to grasp, and then transports and orients the prosthesis, while the controller needs to dynamically react and adapt to such user behavior.